apache/doris-website/docs/admin-manual/config/be-config.md

 #### `tablet_rowset_stale_sweep_time_sec`

 * Type: int64
 * Description: It is used to control the expiration time of cleaning up the merged rowset version.
-When the current time now() minus the max created rowset‘s create time in a version path is greater than tablet_rowset_stale_sweep_time_sec, the current path is cleaned up and these merged rowsets are deleted, the unit is second.
+When the current time now() minus the max created rowset's create time in a version path is greater than tablet_rowset_stale_sweep_time_sec, the current path is cleaned up and these merged rowsets are deleted, the unit is second.
   - When writing is too frequent, Fe may not be able to query the merged version, resulting in a query -230 error.
 This problem can be avoided by increasing this parameter.
 * Default value: 300